Yes, we used domain authority and spam score in a single sentence!

 Do you even know if that article with a bunch of keywords is performing well, or is it a shot in the dark?
 How well are your competitors performing?
 Are you soon to be banned by Google for being spammy?

 When it comes to SEO, you need all the data you can get, to plan your future actions accordingly.
+Scraping is a method that many tend to forget, but utilizing a tool like ScraperBox has proven to be highly efficient.
 So, to help you not bring a knife to a gunfight, let’s see how getting a grip on this heavy-duty stuff can help you improve your ranking with Google.

 What are Domain Authority and Spam Score, anyways?